MUsmankhanzada/Cifar100/README.md

 ### 1. **Transfer Learning**
 - **Model Used:** [EfficientNet-B0](https://arxiv.org/abs/1905.11946) pre-trained on ImageNet.
+- **Model Selection:** Experimented with various architectures such as ResNet and multiple EfficientNet variants.
+EfficientNet-B0 was ultimately chosen due to resource constraints, balancing performance and computational efficiency.
 - **Techniques Applied:**
   - Fine-tuning on the CIFAR-100 dataset.
   - Extensive data augmentation.